-7.3 Level 1 management is where the risks posed by the offender are manageable by the lead agency without the need for formal multi agency meetings.
-This does not mean that other agencies will not be involved, only that once the formal screening process is complete, the lead agency is confident that their Risk Management Plan is sufficiently robust to manage the identified risks and that there are no barriers to the implementation of agreed multi-agency actions, and therefore it is not considered necessary to refer the case to a Level 2 or 3 MAPPA meeting.
-(See below for further information on levels of management.)
+7.4 Level 1 management is where the risks posed by the offender can be managed by the lead agency in co-operation with other agencies but without the need for formal multi agency meetings.
+Responsible Authority and Duty to Co-operate agencies have a statutory obligation to engage with MAPPA at all levels, including Level 1, and will be involved in the management of the offender as necessary.
+Offenders will only be managed at Level 1 where the lead agency is confident that their Risk Management Plan (RMP) is sufficiently robust to manage the identified risks, the circumstances of the case do not require the formal multi agency oversight offered by level 2 or 3 meetings and there are no barriers to the implementation of agreed multi-agency actions.
+See below for further information on Level 1 management.

-7.4 Cases should be considered for Level 2 management where:
+7.5 Cases should be considered for Level 2 management where: